 The Angels argue they want to work on this case alone but Toni demands they team up with the men.
 She and Charlie narrow the bad guy down to Durano (Robert Loggia).
 Durano (for plot convenience) has just been let out of jail after the Angels testified against him in court.
 Durano is now in the wine business as he has since prison given up his prostitution and drug rings.
 Luckily, Durano is the same bad guy we saw earlier.

 Helping the boys means basically means the Angels have to stand and watch these guys showing their prowess in the detective dept as they try and track down Durano.
 This investigation was obviously catered for those who weren’t watching the show for the girls’ renowned “jiggle” factor.
 But for the men’s, so it’s one for your mum and not your dad this week…

-However, in a reverse scenario, a woman working for the modelling agency recognises Tiffany when she visits with Matt.
+However, in a reverse scenario, a woman working for the modelling agency recognises Tiffany when she visits with Matt in tow.
 She sends Matt packing but asks Tiffany to sign up.
 As she does, she warns Durano that the Angels are investigating him.

 She then pulls a gun on Tiffany, telling her she knows who she is… and Durano kidnaps Tiffany.
 It’s up to the remaining Angels and Toni’s Boys to save Tiffany.
 This by going undercover at Durano’s upcoming wine gala… using the Angels as bait.